Sexually Transmitted Infections (STIs)

 Gonorrhea may be present but cause no symptoms.
 Or it can cause a discharge from the vagina, penis, or rectum, painful or difficult urination or bowel movements, or a sore throat that doesn't go away.
 The most common and serious complications happen in women.
 They include PID, tubal pregnancy, and infertility.
 Men can also get infection of the prostate or epididymis.
 Gonorrhea can be treated with antibiotics.
 Gonorrhea at the time of childbirth can spread to the baby and cause severe eye infection.

 Genital herpes infections are caused by the herpes simplex virus (HSV).
 Symptoms may include painful blisters or open sores in the genital, buttock, or rectal area.
 Tingling or burning sensation in the legs, buttocks, or genital area may happen just before the blisters show up.
 The herpes sores usually disappear within a few days.
 The virus stays in the body for life, and the sores may return from time to time.
 There is no cure for HSV.
 But medicine can shorten an outbreak and ease symptoms.
-It can also be used to prevent outbreaks.
+It can also be used to prevent outbreaks and lower the risk of spreading HSV to your sexual partners.
 HSV can be passed on from the mouth to the genitals, or from the genitals to the mouth, during oral sex.
 The virus can be passed on to sexual partners even if the person has no visible blisters.
 This is from so-called asymptomatic shedding of the infection.
 HSV can also be spread to a baby at the time of childbirth.
 This causes a very severe infection in the baby.

 The first symptom of syphilis is a painless open sore that usually shows up on the penis, in the vagina or mouth, or on the skin around the rectum or genitals.
 Untreated syphilis may go on to more advanced stages.
 These include a rash.
 Over time it can cause problems with the heart and central nervous system.
 Syphilis can be treated with antibiotics.
 If a pregnant woman has untreated syphilis, the disease can cause dangerous, even fatal, problems for the baby.
 The way congenital syphilis affects the baby depends on how long the woman has had the disease and if or when she was treated for the infection.
 This form of syphilis can cause miscarriage, stillbirth, or death of the baby shortly after birth.
 Untreated babies that do survive will likely develop serious multiple organ problems of the brain, heart, eyes, and ears.